kkodra/HankelSingularValues/README.md

 # HankelSingularValues
-Hankel singular values for continous-time singularly perturbed system
+Code implements an efficient algorithm for computing precisely the Hankel singular values of linear singularly perturbed systems.
+The algorithm is obtained in terms of reduced-order equations and avoids numerical ill-conditioning typically associated with singularly perturbed systems when the singular perturbation parameter is very small.